pbs-assess/data-stewardship-unit/README.md

 ## Getting Started

-To run the website locally, follow these steps:
+To run the website locally, follow these steps in the terminal:

-1. Clone the repository with git by running `git clone https://github.com/pbs-assess/data-stewardship-unit.git` in terminal.
+1. Clone the repository with git by running `git clone https://github.com/dfo-pacific-science/data-stewardship-unit.git` in terminal.
 2. Install the required dependencies: `R -e "install.packages('quarto')"`
-3. Preview the website: `R -e "quarto::quarto_render("index.qmd")"`
+3. Preview the website by running `quarto render`
+4. To publish the site, merge commits to the main branch.
+For information on publishing, refer to the contribution information below.

 ## Contributing